 Four children are on roller blades, scrambling for the puck, as one boy rolls behind the unguarded net to join the boy and girl in the foreground.
 Each child is bearing a wide grin that is a natural expression of their enthusiasm and deep love for the game.
 Above them, the Senators logo features a forward-facing Roman senator wrapped in a red-coloured cape and set against a semi-circle of laurel leaves, whose “O” shape is associated with the home city of Ottawa.

-The obverse of the coin, which has a weight of 15.87 grams; a 34-mm diameter; a matte Proof finish; and serrated edges, bears the portrait of Queen Elizabeth II by Susanna Blunt.
+The obverse of the coin, which has a weight of 15.87 grams; a 34-millimetre diameter; a matte Proof finish; and serrated edges, bears the portrait of Queen Elizabeth II by Susanna Blunt.

-Last year, the Mint also issued a seven-piece set of Fine silver coins commemorating the NHL’s Canadian franchises—again, one for each of Canada’s seven NHL teams: the Toronto Maple Leafs, Montreal Canadiens, Winnipeg Jets, Calgary Flames, Edmonton Oilers, Vancouver Canucks, and the aforementioned Ottawa Senators.
+In 2015, the Mint also issued a seven-piece set of Fine silver coins commemorating the NHL’s Canadian franchises—again, one for each of Canada’s seven NHL teams: the Toronto Maple Leafs, Montreal Canadiens, Winnipeg Jets, Calgary Flames, Edmonton Oilers, Vancouver Canucks, and the aforementioned Senators.

 With the same specifications as this year’s “Passion to Play” issue, these coins feature a stylized silhouette of a hockey player on a rink on the reverse alongside the Senators logo.
-The reverse is also engraved with the word “CANADA”, the date “2015” and the face value of “10 DOLLARS”.
+The reverse is also engraved with the word “CANADA,” the year-date “2015” and the face value of “10 DOLLARS.”